amsibert-fmms/Genealogy/Docs/README.md

 ---

 ## Key Features
-- ✅ **GEDCOM X compliance** for people, relationships, sources, and events.
+- 📄 Documented **GEDCOM X compliance** for people, relationships, sources, and events.
-- ✅ **Proof Statements** and confidence scoring for genealogical conclusions.
+- 📄 Documented **Proof Statements** and confidence scoring for genealogical conclusions.
-- ✅ **Import/export utilities** for GEDCOM X JSON-LD.
+- 🚧 **Import/export utilities** for GEDCOM X JSON-LD.
 - 🚧 **Family tree visualizations** with relationship graphs and maps.
 - 🚧 **Collaborative editing** with revision history and permissions.
 - 🚧 **Schema validation tools** for quality assurance.